gauditech/gaudi-docs/docs/core-concepts/hooks.md

 # Hooks

 Declarative approach is excellent for many use-cases but every once in a while, we simply need to resort to custom imperative code (e.g. cryptography, payment, external tools and services, our own custom behavior, ...).
 This is where Gaudi hooks come in.
-They are the _"escape hatches"_ which allow you to use any JS custom code or library you need and while still running it inside Gaudi.
+They are the _"escape hatches"_ which allow you to use any JS custom code or a library you need and run it inside Gaudi.

 First, you need to define a `runtime` which contains a path to your hooks folder.